Hollywood Rose: Lineup changes, Guns N' Roses (1984–1985)

 After borrowing money from Weber's father, the group recorded a five-song demo in Hollywood in 1984.

 After playing a number of shows, they appeared at the Music Machine in 1984.
 During the show, Weber accidentally hit Rose with the headstock of his guitar.
 Rose stormed off and eventually fired Weber from the band, with former Road Crew guitarist Slash joining the group.
 Unhappy at the firing of Weber, Stradlin left the group when Slash first came to rehearse, going on to join London.
 Slash's Road Crew bandmate Steven Adler also replaced drummer Kreis during this time.
 The group continued to play more shows before eventually disbanding, playing their final show at The Troubadour in 1984.
 Rose went on to front L.A.
 Guns, while Slash auditioned for Poison at the suggestion of former guitarist Matt Smith.

-The group reunited for a New Years celebration show in 1985, with Rose, Stradlin and Darrow returning along while L.A.
-Guns drummer Rob Gardner also joined the group.
-Weber, who left to move to New York City, was replaced by Tracii Guns for the gig.
-Hollywood Rose then merged with L.A.
-Guns in March 1985, forming Guns N' Roses.
+The group reunited for a New Years celebration show on 1 January 1985, with Rose, Stradlin and Darrow returning, joined by L.A.
+Guns drummer Rob Gardner.
+Weber, who had moved to New York City, was replaced by Tracii Guns for the gig.

+In March 1985, Hollywood Rose merged with L.A.
+Guns forming Guns N' Roses.
 The initial lineup consisted of Axl Rose, Tracii Guns, Izzy Stradlin, Ole Beich and Rob Gardner.

-Beich, Guns and Gardner were all gone from the band within two months and replaced by Duff McKagan, Slash, and Steven Adler.
+Beich, Guns and Gardner were all gone from the band within two months and replaced by Duff McKagan, Slash (a former member of Hollywood Rose), and Steven Adler.
 The lineup of Rose, Stradlin, McKagan, Slash and Adler became known as the "classic lineup" of Guns N' Roses.

 A number of Hollywood Rose songs would be included on releases by Guns N' Roses, including "Anything Goes" (from Appetite for Destruction), "Reckless Life" and "Move to the City" (both from Live ?!*@ Like a Suicide and G N' R Lies) as well as "Shadow of Your Love" (from Live from the Jungle).

 In 1998, former guitarist Weber sued Axl Rose, claiming that he co-wrote two songs he was not credited for, "Shadow of Your Love" and "Back Off Bitch" (from Use Your Illusion I).

-Reformation (1989-1990)

-In 1989, Weber reformed Hollywood Rose with new vocalist Jimmy Swan and they were signed to Summa Music Group.
-A full-length album was recorded but went unreleased.
-One track from the album, "Sweet Little Angel", was subsequently released on the soundtrack to the 1990 film Miami Blues.
-A second studio track, "Come A Little Closer" with Jimmy Swan on vocals can be heard on the four disc box set Rock 'n' Roll Rebels & the Sunset Strip, Vol. 1.